Dining aboard Queen Mary 2

 On a westbound transatlantic crossing, dining gets sort of mixed up.
 Here’s why.

 With a five-hour time change as you cruise east to west, of the seven nights crossing, five nights will require that the clocks be set back an hour.
 This is usually done overnight, around 2:00am.

 Nothing noticeable for the first day.
 But by the third time change, suddenly your 8:30pm dinner according to your body clock, is at 5:30pm.
-And so on until you reach New York and you’re internal clock is reset.
+And so on until you reach New York and your internal clock is reset.